Mehdi-Boudabous/Vehicule-Price-Prediction-Project/README.md

 ## Features

 Key features and functionalities of this project include:
+- Preprocessing of the data
 - Predictive modeling of vehicle prices.
 - Feature importance analysis to understand which factors influence vehicle prices the most.
-- Regression model evaluation using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+- Regression model evaluation.

 ## Getting Started